kartonfarkas/api_docs/source/suite/emails/conditions.rst

 Result Data Structure
 ---------------------

- * id:integer, name:string, condName:string
+ * id: integer, name: string, condName: string
- * id:integer, name:string, condName:string
+ * id: integer, name: string, condName: string
    …

 Where *condName* is a placeholder to use in the email’s HTML or TEXT source.